-All income of a service member's nonresident spouse is exempt from Utah tax ONLY IF:
+The income of a service member's spouse is exempt from Utah tax if the spouse is:

-- 1. the spouse and the service member are residents of the same state outside Utah, - 2. the service member is in Utah under military orders, and - 3. the spouse is in Utah solely to be with the service member.
+- 1. not a resident of Utah.

+- 2. not also a service member, and

+- 3. in Utah solely to be with the service member serving under military orders.